SpaceyRezum/frontend-nanodegree-arcade-game/README.md

 ## How to run the game

-The game is currently not available online.
-In order to run it, you should first download the current repository and open index.html in your browser.
-Updates on the game public availability will soon be posted.
+The game is available online at the following address https://spaceyrezum.github.io/arcade-game/.
+Feel free to check it out.

 ## How to play